Generic Name: Ganciclovir sodium

 Dosage Form: injection, solution

-- Mutagenesis and Carcinogenesis: Based on animal data, Ganciclovir INJECTION has the potential to cause cancer in humans [see Warnings and Precautions (5.5)].
+- Mutagenesis and Carcinogenesis: Based on animal data, Ganciclovir Injection has the potential to cause cancers in humans [see Warnings and Precautions (5.5)].

 Indications and Usage for Ganciclovir

 Ganciclovir Injection is indicated for the treatment of cytomegalovirus (CMV) retinitis in immunocompromised adult patients, including patients with acquired immunodeficiency syndrome (AIDS) [see Clinical Studies (14.1)].

 Prevention of CMV Disease in Transplant Recipients

 Ganciclovir Injection is indicated for the prevention of CMV disease in adult transplant recipients at risk for CMV disease [see Clinical Studies (14.2)].